Stock Markets Take Another Hit As The Trade War With China Heats Up

 Stocks were also down in Europe and Asia.

-Earlier in the day, China allowed its currency, the yuan, to drop to more than seven per dollar, its weakest level in a decade.
+Earlier in the day, China allowed its currency, the yuan, to drop below seven per dollar, its weakest level in a decade.

 China also said it asked state-owned firms to stop buying U.S. agricultural products, Bloomberg reported.
 It's the latest blow to American farmers, who have seen prices fall sharply as a result of friction between the U.S. and its major trading partners.